 History and belief

 Historical study isn’t like science – most historical events can’t be repeated like a science experiment.
-So when dealing with an event like the exodus, historians have to depend on the often meagre evidence available – archaeological remains, artefacts, ancient texts, often written a long time after the event, names, etc.
+So when dealing with an event like the exodus, historians have to depend on the often meagre evidence available – archaeological remains, artefacts, ancient texts often written a long time after the event, the origin of names, etc.

 Miraculous events generally leave no miraculous trace.
 Even if they occurred, the evidence for the miraculous is likely to be close to non-existent.
 Perhaps something unusual occurred, but was it an intervention by God, or was it a coincidence; has it been exaggerated?

 Take the crossing of the Red Sea as an example.
 Perhaps the whole story is a legend.
 Or perhaps God did part the Red Sea miraculously.
 The event left such a lasting memory in Jewish lore that maybe something did occur.
 But what can historians investigate?
 There is the evidence of the scriptural text, but historians want substantiation from some other source.
 So some look for a natural explanation for the parting of the Red Sea, and some argue that a geological event such as a volcano or earthquake, or a tsunami or wind storm might have had that result, and computer models apparently show this may have been possible.

 But whatever the outcome of such investigations, they will always fall short of demonstrating the full range of supernatural events associated with the exodus.

 So each of us will be left to form our beliefs, or disbelief, based on the evidence we have.
 It is that evidence, not belief or disbelief, that I am discussing here.